Faless/godot-websocket-demo/README.md

 # Godot 3.0 HTML5 WebSocket example

+# This demo was for Godot 3.0 and used emscripten automatic conversion of TCP sockets to websockets.
+This demo is deprecated, as there is now official WebSocket support via WebSocketClient and WebSocketServer (godot 3.1+)

 This is a small demo to show usage of WebSocket feature in HTML5 Godot export:

  * The WebSocket Server used is a fork of https://github.com/dpallot/simple-websocket-server (see https://github.com/Faless/simple-websocket-server) allowing binary sub-protocol